 Charities ranging from regional food banks to homeless shelters to those that support seniors and people with serious illnesses received from 16 to nearly 3,000 servings of fruit.
 The FruitGuys Donate-A-Crate program allows clients to pick a charity group in their region and send their fruit to it rather than cancel deliveries during the holidays.

-During the months of November, December, and early January, 130 companies forwarded 232 crates, ranging from 16-piece boxes to 100+ bananas, totaling more than 8,000 piece of fruit.
+During the months of November, December, and early January, 130 companies forwarded 232 crates, ranging from 16-piece boxes to 100+ bananas, totaling more than 8,000 pieces of fruit.

 “We have the most amazing customers in the world.
 This year we had a 15% increase in the amount of produce donated to organizations and people in need during the holidays,” said FruitGuys CEO & founder Chris Mittelstaedt.
 “On behalf of all the charities that you helped, thank you.”

-The Donate-A-Crate program is just one part of the company’s GoodWorks program, which provides weekly donations to food pantries in San Francisco, Chicago, and Philadelphia (more than 300,000 pounds in 2011) and its Farm Steward program, which promotes environmental stewardship and small farm sustainability through micro-loans, grants, and donations of owl and bat boxes, plants, and bees.
+The Donate-A-Crate program is just one part of the company’s GoodWorks program, which provides weekly donations to food pantries in San Francisco, Chicago, and Philadelphia (more than 300,000 pounds in 2011) and its Farm Steward program (now The FruitGuys Community Fund), which promotes environmental stewardship and small farm sustainability through micro-loans, grants, and donations of owl and bat boxes, plants, and bees.

 Staffers reported that their clients were thrilled with the fruit.